krish-2195/InternFind/README.md

 **🚀 [Visit InternFind Live](https://internfind.onrender.com)**

+> **⚠️ Note**: This demo is hosted on Render's free tier.
+If the site appears to be loading slowly, please wait 30-60 seconds as the server may be waking up from sleep mode.

 Experience the full AI-powered internship recommendation platform in action!

 **InternFind** is a modern, full-stack web application that provides AI-powered internship recommendations based on candidate skills, experience, and preferences.
 Built with React, TypeScript, Python Flask, and Tailwind CSS.